kootstra-rene/mdlr-realworld/README.md

 # mdlr-realworld
 Implementing The RealWorld app with MDLR

+# rationale
+I have been experimenting with building my own 'framework' for a while now.
+The quotes are deliberate as I personally do not see it as framework but more a development philosophy to minimize dependency, reduce build times to almost zero and enable the TDD red, green, refactor cycle.
+MDLR has progressed to a stage that apps can be build with it as well as backends.
+So next to the mdlr-turtorials an example app is needed.
+And that brings us to RealWorld...

 # getting started
 1) docker-compose up
 2) open [https://localhost:8443/bundler/html?unit=[html]realworld] in browser (auto link does not work yet due to uriencoding)